 Introduction

-This article presents the results of the survey where organisations provided an image which conveyed how their organising models are structured.
+The Organising Models Mapping Project, run by the Commons Library and Australian Progress, explores different organising models being utilised in Australia and Aotearoa New Zealand.
+The project includes a survey of organisations which use organising as part of their advocacy.ย This article presents the results of the survey where organisations provided an image which conveyed how their organising models are structured.
 We have also supplemented this with images of models provided by organisations on their websites, and quotes from organisations using these various models.
-The article provides examples of the following types of organising models:
+The article provides examples of the following types of organising models:- Geographically based local groups

-- Issues, skills, shared identities or task based groups
+- Issues, skills, shared identities or task based groupsย

 - Mixed organising models